11 children’s book authors with dyslexia

 Carmen Agra Deedy

 Carmen Agra Deedy fled Cuba as a child refugee in the 1960s and settled in a small town in Georgia with her family.
-As she learned to speak English, she struggled with reading and phonics.
+As she learned to speak English, she struggled with reading.
 School soon became a painful experience.
-Growing up, she recalls, “I never wondered why I understood some people more clearly than others, why some words were more distinct—no more than I wondered what a revolution was.”
+“I never wondered why I understood some people more clearly than others, why some words were more distinct — no more than I wondered what a revolution was.”

 She wouldn’t be diagnosed with dyslexia until nearly 30 years later.
 But by then she had fallen in love with the language of Shakespeare, thanks to her high school English teacher.
 Her love of children’s picture books came next, after the many visits she and her young kids made to the library.